 What is something stupid YOU have done while suffering from parental exhaustion?

 Ladies and gentlemen, the responses did not disappoint!
-I nearly peed my pants laughing while reading some of their answers.
+I nearly peed my pants laughing while reading some of the answers.
 (This is actually not that surprising.
 I’ve birthed four large babies, so…).

 Here are some lessons we can all learn from the suffering of our fellow parents and their rather exceptional achievements in the Exhausted Parents Hall of Fame.